-- 1.1 After completing the Initial Options Appraisal the Sponsor identified additional data that would allow the options to be developed in greater detail at Stage 3.
-Noting the fact that the airspace sits wholly within Class G it was determined at Stage 2 that a quantitative environmental assessment would not be possible to achieve.
-However, it was determined that the following data would be useful to inform the Full Options Appraisal: - 1.1.1 Monitor air traffic movements using electronic conspicuity data1 over a set period in order to: - Assess traffic patterns and the impact on the funnelling effect between Salisbury Plain and the Bristol CTR. - Better determine the number of movements around Keevil in order to understand current aircraft behaviours. - 1.1.2 Look to utilise the 'Airspace4All' VFR heatmap and BGA ladder data to further assess the current funnelling of aircraft in and around Keevil and understand current trends for how the airspace is utilised. - 1.2 The following data has been successfully compiled in order to inform the development of the environment assessment and the appraisal of the 'do nothing' option in order to better determine the effects different airspace structures may have.
+- 1.1 After completing the Initial Options Appraisal the Sponsor identified additional data that would allow the options to be further developed at Stage 3.
+Noting the fact that the airspace sits wholly within Class G it was determined at Stage 2 that quantitative environmental, noise and air traffic assessments would not be possible to achieve.
+However, it was determined that the following data would be useful to inform the Full and subsequently Final Options Appraisal: - 1.1.1 Monitor air traffic movements using electronic conspicuity data1 over a set period in order to: - Assess traffic patterns and the impact on the funnelling effect between Salisbury Plain and the Bristol CTR. - Better determine the number of movements around Keevil in order to understand current aircraft behaviours. - 1.1.2 Look to utilise the 'Airspace4All' VFR heatmap and BGA ladder data to further assess the current funnelling of aircraft in and around Keevil and understand current trends for how the airspace is utilised. - 1.2 During consultation it was suggested that the electronic conspicuity data gathered in the Full Options Appraisal was insufficient as it (1) only utilised ADS-B and FLARM data and (2) the data gathering period was not long enough.
+The BMAA suggested contacting SkyDemon to obtain a heatmap showing the tracks of all their users in the region over a two-year period.
+SkyDemon was able to provide a heatmap showing traffic at all altitudes between 2018 and 2020.
+This data reaffirms the conclusion derived from the 2-week flight data collection in the Full Options Appraisal that pilot behaviour is generally to avoid the Keevil overhead, with most aircraft routing North of the airfield and a minority following the railway line to the South.
+The SkyDemon evidence is provided at Annex A and is available to the CAA only and not published in the public domain, at request of SkyDemon. - 1.3 The following data was compiled during the Full Options Appraisal in order to inform the development of the environment assessment and the assessment of the 'do nothing' option in order to better determine the effects different airspace structures may have.
+These, in conjunction with the new data at Annex A, remain extant for the Final Options Appraisal.